New Home of the UVA Virtual Lab:

 Although I have never worked directly in the energy field, my Bell Labs research involved "optoelectronic" telecommunication devices that are based on the same physics and materials as photovoltaic solar cells (PV cells).
 This brought me into frequent contact with PV researchers, including two who went on to found major U.S. solar energy companies.

 That epiphany led me into almost ten years of personal investigation into energy systems which, in 2014, evolved into my new UVA class about Sustainable Energy Systems.
-Predictably, this class build upon my Virtual Lab and Hands on Introduction to Nanoscience class experience by again trying to provide undergraduates of all backgrounds and majors with a "gateway" into this critical field.
-That class's materials make up the Sustainable Energy component of WeCanFigureThisOut.org.
-(Note, however, that this is a component for which I still plan major further development and expansion)
+Predictably, this class built upon my Virtual Lab and Hands on Introduction to Nanoscience class experience by again trying to provide undergraduates of all backgrounds and majors with a "gateway" into this critical field.

 I grew up in what was then developing into California‘s "Silicon Valley" (an interesting experience that included a junior high school friendship with a guy we nicknamed Woz).

-I went south to earn my B.S. degree at Caltech in 1972.
-I then came back north to Stanford were I earned my M.S. in 1974 and Ph.D. in early 1976.
+I went south to earn my B.S. degree at Caltech.
+I then came back north to Stanford where I earned my M.S. and Ph.D..
 My Stanford thesis was on early electronic processing of a material, CdTe, that has only recently gained traction in the field of solar energy.
 All of my degrees were in Applied Physics.